equinor/kitchen-rbx1-unity/README.md

+ARCHIVED: Experiment for Innovation Kitchen in 2019.
+Not in use and therefore archived.

 ## RBX1 Unity Control
 RBX1 robot arm remote viewer.
 Connects to a running ROS device, and receives and delivers messages over ROS topics.
 * Viewer displays current physical state of the arm